millywithnobrim/CybersecurityAnalystPro/README.md

 # CybersecurityAnalystPro
-A collection of projects and hands-on labs performed during my certification.
+A collection of personal projects and hands-on labs performed during my certification.

 ## Table of Contents